-Even spaghetti and sushi can have negative effect on your health if you eat them every day or every meal.
-Eat a variety of healthier food groups such as vegetables, fruits and meat.
+Even spaghetti and sushi can have a negative effect on your health if you eat them every day or every meal.
+Eat a variety of healthier food groups such as vegetables, fruits, and meat.

 To guide you on the recommended daily food intake, remember the food pyramid your grade school teacher taught you.